-Blue Shield of California's pharmacy network offers limited access to pharmacies with preferred cost sharing in certain counties within California.
+Blue Shield of California's pharmacy network offers limited lower-cost, pharmacies with preferred cost sharing in certain counties within California.
 The lower costs advertised in our plan materials for these pharmacies may not be available at the pharmacy you use.
-For up-to-date information about our network pharmacies, including pharmacies with preferred cost sharing, please call Customer Care at the number on your ID card, (TTY: 711), 7 a.m. to 8 p.m., seven days a week or consult the online pharmacy directory at blueshieldca.com/calpers
+For up-to-date information about our network pharmacies, including whether there are any pharmacies with preferred cost sharing in your area, please call Customer Service at the number on your ID card, (TTY: 711), 7 a.m. to 8 p.m., seven days a week or consult the online pharmacy directory at blueshieldca.com/calpers.